KooiInc/dateformat/README.md

 - *minified by cdn.jsdelivr.net from npm*
   <br>https://cdn.jsdelivr.net/npm/intl-dateformatter@latest/index.min.js

-For running in the browser or CJS-import use one of the urls with filename **index.cjs** instead of index.js.
+For running in the browser one of the urls with filename **DTFormat.js** instead of index.js.

 **install from npm**
 ```cmd